nicohvi/stump/README.md

 (For the **tldr**, scroll down!)

-To enable logging for your rack-based application simply add the following
+To enable logging for your rack-based application, first install the gem

+    # Gemfile
+    gem 'stump'

+Secondly, add the following to your configuration file for your rack-based application

     require 'stump'
     use Stump::StumpLogger